freenas/freenas-docs/userguide/sharing.rst

 share for a user is the same as creating a Time Machine share for that user.

+..
+Add instructions for creating Time Machine share separate from the removed wizard.

-To use the Wizard to create an authenticated or Time Machine share, enter the following information, as seen in the example in :numref:`Figure %s <create_time_machine_share_fig>`.
+To create an authenticated or Time Machine share, navigate :menuselection:`Sharing -> Apple (AFP) Shares` and click :guilabel:`Add Apple (AFP) Share`.

-#. **Share name:** enter a name for the share that is identifiable but
-   less than 27 characters long.
-The name cannot contain a period.
-In this example, the share is named *backup_user1*.

-#.
-Click the button for :guilabel:`Mac OS X (AFP)` and check the box
-   for :guilabel:`Time Machine`.

-#.
-Click the :guilabel:`Ownership` button.
-If the user already exists
-   on the %brand% system, click the drop-down :guilabel:`User` menu to select their user account.
-If the user does not yet exist on the
-   %brand% system, type their name into the :guilabel:`User` field and check the :guilabel:`Create User` checkbox.
-If the user will be a member of a group that already exists on the %brand% system, click the drop-down :guilabel:`Group` menu to select the group name.
-To create a new group to be used by Time Machine users, enter the name in the :guilabel:`Group` field and check the :guilabel:`Create Group` checkbox.
-Otherwise, enter the same name as the user.
-In the example shown in :numref:`Figure %s <create_tm_auth_user_fig>`, both a new *user1* user and a new *tm_backups* group will be created.
-Since a new user is being created, this screen prompts for the user password to be used when accessing the share.
-It also provides an opportunity to change the default permissions on the share.
-When finished, click :guilabel:`Return` to return to the screen shown in
-   :numref:`Figure %s <create_time_machine_share_fig>`.

-#.
-Click the :guilabel:`Add` button.
-   **Remember to do this or the share will not be created**.
-   Clicking the :guilabel:`Add` button adds an entry to the :guilabel:`Name` frame with the name that was entered in :guilabel:`Share name`.

-To configure multiple authenticated or Time Machine shares, repeat for each user, giving each user their own :guilabel:`Share name` and :guilabel:`Ownership`.
-When finished, click the :guilabel:`Next` button twice, then the :guilabel:`Confirm` button to create the shares.
-The Wizard automatically creates a dataset for each share with the correct ownership and starts the AFP service so the shares are immediately available.
+:numref:`Figure %s <create_time_machine_share_fig>` shows an example of a configured Time Machine Share.

+To configure multiple authenticated or Time Machine shares, repeat this process for each user.
 The new shares are also added to :menuselection:`Sharing --> Apple (AFP)`.